joycelovedorial/kampuni/README.md

   user: keithfwa3@gmail.com, password: keith123

   #### Register:
-  click the register button and fill in relevant details *password should be > 6 characters and have a mix of alphabets and numbers
+  If u want to register with different account details, click the register button and fill in relevant details *password should be > 6 characters and have a mix of alphabets and numbers

 ### 2. Join a community
 join "the main gang 👽" community, password: 123